gregjacobs/Autolinker.js/README.md

 providing an Object as the second parameter to [Autolinker.link()](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-static-method-link).
 These include:

 - [newWindow](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-newWindow) : Boolean<br />
   `true` to have the links should open in a new window when clicked, `false` otherwise.
 Defaults to `true`.<br /><br />
 - [stripPrefix](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-stripPrefix) : Boolean<br />
   `true` to have the 'http://' or 'https://' and/or the 'www.' stripped from the beginning of links, `false` otherwise.
 Defaults to `true`.<br /><br />
 - [truncate](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-truncate) : Number<br />
-  A number for how many characters long URLs/emails/twitter handles/twitterHashtag handles should be truncated to inside the text of a link.
-If the URL/email/twitter/twitterHashtag is over the number of characters, it will be truncated to this length by replacing the end of the string with a two period ellipsis ('..').<br /><br />
+  A number for how many characters long URLs/emails/Twitter handles/Twitter hashtags should be truncated to inside the text of a link.
+If the match is over the number of characters, it will be truncated to this length by replacing the end of the string with a two period ellipsis ('..').<br /><br />
   Example: a url like 'http://www.yahoo.com/some/long/path/to/a/file' truncated to 25 characters may look like this: 'yahoo.com/some/long/pat..'<br /><br />
 - [className](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-className) : String<br />
   A CSS class name to add to the generated anchor tags.
-This class will be added to all links, as well as this class plus "url"/"email"/"twitter"/"twitterHashtag" suffixes for styling url/email/twitter/twitterHashtag links differently.
+This class will be added to all links, as well as this class plus "url"/"email"/"phone""twitter"/"twitterHashtag" suffixes for styling url/email/twitter/twitterHashtag links differently.

   For example, if this config is provided as "myLink", then:

   1) URL links will have the CSS classes: "myLink myLink-url"<br />
-  2) Email links will have the CSS classes: "myLink myLink-email", and<br />
+  2) Email links will have the CSS classes: "myLink myLink-email"<br />
+  2) Phone links will have the CSS classes: "myLink myLink-phone"<br />
   3) Twitter links will have the CSS classes: "myLink myLink-twitter"<br />
   4) TwitterHashtag links will have the CSS classes: "myLink myLink-twitterHashtag"<br />

 - [urls](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-urls) : Boolean<br />
   `true` to have URLs auto-linked, `false` to skip auto-linking of URLs.
   Defaults to `true`.<br />
 - [email](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-email) : Boolean<br />
   `true` to have email addresses auto-linked, `false` to skip auto-linking of email addresses.
 Defaults to `true`.<br /><br />
 - [phone](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-phone) : Boolean<br />
   `true` to have phone numbers auto-linked, `false` to skip auto-linking of phone numbers.
 Defaults to `true`.<br /><br />
 - [twitter](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-twitter) : Boolean<br />
   `true` to have Twitter handles auto-linked, `false` to skip auto-linking of Twitter handles.
 Defaults to `true`.<br /><br />
 - [twitterHashtag](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-twitterHashtag) : Boolean<br />
-  `true` to have TwitterHashtag handles auto-linked, `false` to skip auto-linking of TwitterHashtag handles.
+  `true` to have Twitter hashtags auto-linked, `false` to skip auto-linking of Twitter hashtags.
 Defaults to `false`.<br /><br />
 - [replaceFn](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-replaceFn) : Function<br />
   A function to use to programmatically make replacements of matches in the input string, one at a time.
 See the section
-  <a href="#custom-replacement-function">Custom Replacement Function</a> for more details.
+  <a href="#custom-replacement-function">Custom Replacement Function</a> for
+  more details.

 For example, if you wanted to disable links from opening in [new windows](http://gregjacobs.github.io/Autolinker.js/docs/#!/api/Autolinker-cfg-newWindow), you could do: